Genaro-Chris/SignalHandler/README.md

 # SignalHandler

-A description of this package.
+For a better documentation of this swift package.
+Visit [here](https://genaro-chris.github.io/SignalHandler/documentation/signalhandler)